brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 ```

 The substrate `AccountId` represents multiple important pieces for us:
-users have accounts, and contracts on the blockchains have acounts.
+users have accounts, and contracts on the blockchains have accounts.

 In ink, `AccountId`, along with some other types, is just magically in scope,
 probably thanks to the `#[ink:contract]` macro.